 Other ESP32 Development Boards

-There are many ESP32 development boards with different features that might be more useful than a regular ESP32 depending on your project.
+Many other ESP32 development boards have different features that might be more useful than a regular ESP32, depending on your project requirements.
 Here’s a list of some ESP32 boards with special features that might be handy for your projects:

-- ESP32-CAM: ESP32 development board with camera, microSD card slot and several GPIOs.
+- ESP32-CAM: ESP32 development board with a camera, microSD card slot, and several GPIOs.
 There are several ESP32 camera boards available (ESP32 Camera Dev Boards Review and Comparison (Best ESP32-CAM).

 - TTGO T-Call ESP32 with SIM800L GSM/GPRS: ESP32 development board that combines a SIM800L GSM/GPRS module.
 Allows you to connect the ESP32 to the internet using a SIM card data plan.

-- ESP32 with Built-in SX1276 LoRa and SSD1306 OLED Display: similar to the LoRa board we’ve seen previously, but from other supplier/brand.
+- ESP32 with Built-in SX1276 LoRa and SSD1306 OLED Display: similar to the LoRa board we’ve seen previously, but from another supplier/brand.
 (Get started with the LoRa SX1276 OLED).

 Get Started with the ESP32 Development Board